 A number of theologians who teach predestination of the saved, however, do not take a stance on predestination of the damned.
 They explain it along these lines: Since all humans are sinners and lost without God’s grace, those who are not elected to be saved simply receive the just reward of their rebellion.
 It is not that God specifically predestined, or elected, them to be damned, it is just that since God didn’t elect them to receive grace and be saved, they simply wind up getting what they deserve.

-This view is sometimes called "single predestination."
-Whether single or double, it boils down to this: God made lots of people; they are all sinners and can do nothing about that themselves; God extends grace and mercy to a select few and damns all the others.
+This view is sometimes called “single predestination.”
+Whether single or double, it boils down to this: God made lots of people; they are all sinners and can do nothing about that themselves; God extends grace and mercy to a select few and all the others are condemned.